Becca Vermace, LMFT

 Becca Vermace’s Therapist Disclosure Statement <<< (Clickable)

 Over my time as a therapist, I have come to view the therapeutic process and relationship as a collaborative one.
-I operate from a systems perspective which means when working with clients, I consider and help them process how all their relationships and the greater systems (culture, race, capitalism etc.) at play are influencing their lives.
-I am a very relational oriented person and I know first-hand how important the relationships we have in our lives influence our mental health.
+I am a very relational oriented person, and I know first-hand how important the relationships we have in our lives influence our mental health.
 This has shaped my passion for helping families and couples better their relationships and feel safe, connected, and satisfied within those relationships.
+I operate from a systems perspective which means when working with my clients, I consider and help them process how all their relationships and the greater systems at play (culture, race, gender, capitalism etc.) are influencing their lives.
+I think our lives are constructed by the beliefs and stories we tell ourselves, and I see my role as helping my clients bring their stories out, examine the beliefs they hold, and rewrite the negative messages they are telling themselves.

-In my free time, I enjoy spending quality time with my husband, my friends, and my parents.
-I am a lover of meeting new people, traveling, trying new foods, riding my bike, playing card games, and cuddling with my cat.
+In my free time, I enjoy spending quality time with my family and friends.
+I am a lover of meeting new people, traveling, trying new foods, riding my bike, playing card games, and playing pickleball!

 Specialties and areas of focus